Frequently Asked Questions (FAQ)

 What maximum width jet ski can I fit on the SquidMoose hauler?

 This will depend on whether your hitch receiver is flush with the bumper.
-On most vehicles, a maximum hull width of 31" will easily fit.
+On most vehicles, a maximum hull width of 35" will fit.
 Most stand up jet ski hulls are less than that.
-For example, a Rickter Edge FR hull is 28" wide and has about 4" gap to the rear bumper.
-A Rickter XFR is 30" and would have about 2" gap to the rear bumper.
+For example, a Rickter Edge FR hull is 28" wide and has about 3.5" gap to the rear bumper.
+A Rickter XFR is 30" and would have about 2.5" gap to the rear bumper.
 Longer hitch tube haulers can be made upon special request if needed.

 Is there a warranty for the hitch hauler?